rpgreview/papersandpaychecks/pnp.md

 For the office environment of *Papers & Paychecks* nothing is more ubiquitous in presence and in technological development than the computer.
 Several desktop models are presented here a five-year scale in systems is provided, during which there is rapid depreciation after introduction - after five years the system can be considered close to worthless.
 The details are abstracted of course, and there will be numerous variations from the standards provided in terms of capabiliyt and cost.

-Portable systems (laptops) are available from 1985 onwards.
+Portable systems (laptops) are available from 1990 onwards.
 They cost twice as much as a desktop system with half the performance (in terms of RAM, hard disk, and processor speed), and ENC.
+Portable systems do not have printer peripherals and use an LCD screen.

 For mainframe systems (1980 to 1995) assume specifications 5 years ahead of the desktop (i.e., 1980 mainframe will use a 1985 desktop specifications), and will cost ten times as much and 50 ENC.
 For a cluster computer system (1995 onwards), simply multiply the number of desktop systems that make up the cluster, add extra systems to represents login or management nodes, and double the cost to represent high-speed interconnect (about double the standard), and external storage arrays.
 For cloud systmes (2005 onwards), simply assume multiple virtual systems are available with a small overhead.